12: Dispersion

 12.2 Standard Deviation

 The standard deviation is the square root of the variance and is one of the most commonly used measures of dispersion.
 It provides an intuitive sense of variability because it is expressed in the same units as the original data, making it easier to interpret than variance.
 The standard deviation indicates how far, on average, each data point lies from the mean of the dataset.
-It is most appropriate when the data is approximately normally distributed.
+It is most appropriate when the data is continuous and approximately normally distributed.

 Standard deviation is especially useful when you need a measure of variability that accounts for every value in the dataset.
 However, it is sensitive to outliers, which can inflate the standard deviation and make the data appear more variable than it actually is for most observations.